Akuli/python-tutorial/advanced/datatypes.md

 ***

+If you have trouble with this tutorial please [tell me about it](../contact-me.md) and I'll make this tutorial better.
 If you like this tutorial, please [give it a star](../README.md#how-can-i-thank-you-for-writing-and-sharing-this-tutorial).

 You may use this tutorial freely at your own risk.
 See